MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 ### How?

-Choose groups or individuals who will be responsible for making key security decisions.
+Choose groups or individuals to be responsible for making key security decisions.

 Document these owners, their contact information, and socialize the information widely within the security, IT, and cloud teams.
 Socialization ensures that it's easy for all roles to contact them.